naheedmk/XS2A-Sandbox/docs/running-xs2asandbox.md

 **Note1**: check amount of memory given to **Docker** (Open Docker Desktop -> Preferences -> Advanced -> Memory).
 For a fast and painless start of all the services it should be not less than 5 GB.

-**Note2**: If you clone master branch or tag version of XS2ASandbox you can run service by simply run command like  `docker-compose up` or `make run` without steps that described further.
+**Note2**: If you clone master branch or tag version of XS2ASandbox you should run service with commands like  `docker-compose up` or `make run`.

 3.Build and run the project: